delas6006/Debbie-Mankowitz-showcase-/student-work/2022/Debbie-Mankowitz/api-final-project/README.md

 This API is for creating a new APP for General Putnam Motel Diner (GPMD).
 Customers of GPMD can use the app to order food.
 This initial offering is a Proof of Concept (PoC).

 This App is intended for customers as a preliminary version for take-out hamburger meals.
-If the App becomes popular and easy to use then GPMD will extend their APP to include other offerings on their menu.
+If the PoC is accepted, the App can be expanded so that GPMD can extend their APP to include other offerings on their menu.
 This App is the interface between the customers and the restaurant.
 Via this App the restaurant is able to seamlessly pass on the orders to the chefs in the GPMD kitchen.
 The GPMD Chefs then prepare the meals for delivery.